 Hypoglycemia occurs when your blood sugar level drops too low.

-The symptoms of anxiety and hypoglycemia are so similar that doctors have been misdiagnosing hypoglycemia as anxiety for decades.
-(30)
+The symptoms of anxiety and hypoglycemia are so similar that doctors have misdiagnosed hypoglycemia as anxiety for decades.

-Common symptoms of both include mood swings, brain fog, nervousness, restlessness, irritability, inability to concentrate, and crying spells.
+Common symptoms of both include mood swings, brain fog, shakiness, nervousness, irritability, inability to concentrate, and crying spells.

 A low blood sugar attack can leave you feeling jittery, sweating, heart pounding, and confused — very much like an anxiety attack.

-If you suspect your anxiety is related to hypoglycemia, it’s critical that you limit your intake of all refined carbohydrates and sugar and eat protein, healthy fats, and complex carbohydrates instead.
+If you suspect that your anxiety is related to hypoglycemia, it’s critical that you limit your intake of all refined carbohydrates and sugar, and eat protein, healthy fats, and complex carbohydrates instead.

-This is also an excellent time to review your caffeine intake, since there are over a dozen different ways caffeine contributes to anxiety.
+This is also an excellent time to examine your caffeine intake, since there are over a dozen different ways in which caffeine contributes to anxiety.